keptn/community/mentorship/gsoc/2022/project-ideas.md

 <a name="keptn-gitops-integration"></a>
 ### Integration for GitOps-based Deployment Tools (e.g. ArgoCD/Flux)
 [Flux](https://fluxcd.io/) and [ArgoCD](https://argoproj.github.io/cd) are tools which are widely used to deploy cloud native applications in a GitOps way.
 As such, it would bring a very huge benefit to the ecosystem to find a way how such GitOps tools could be integrated into keptn and return deployment states after the state has been synced.
+This project would be done in collaboration with flux and keptn maintainers.

 - Areas to study/improve: Golang, argocd, flux, deployment, gitops
 - Slack channel for technical discussion: `#keptn-integrations`
 - Project size: 175 hours
 - Difficulty: Medium
-- Potential mentor(s): Thomas Schuetz
+- Potential mentor(s): Thomas Schuetz, Scott Rigby (Weave/Flux)

 <a name="keptn-k6-integration"></a>
 ### Integration service for k6